top of page

 Crest’s research, funded by the Hadley Trust, seeks to make a contribution to the evidence base by focusing on one significant group of children and young people caught up in county lines: children in care and young people in semi-independent, unregulated accommodation.
 We believe that by doing so we can make specific recommendations to reduce the exploitation of these vulnerable children and young people and shine a wider light on the evolution of county lines, pointing the way towards keeping all children safer from this model of exploitation.

-What are we looking at?
+What did we look at?

-Our research focuses on two police force areas, North Wales and Merseyside.
-As 20 of the 22 active lines in North Wales run from Merseyside, we are able to ask whether, and how, looked after children are exploited at both ends of the line.
+Our research focused on two police force areas, North Wales and Merseyside.
+As 20 of the 22 active lines in North Wales run from Merseyside, we were able to ask whether, and how, looked after children are exploited at both ends of the line.
 Through deep dives in each area — based on analysis of police data informed by in-depth interviews with experts and practitioners — we aim to answer the following questions:

-• What proportion of criminally exploited children are in residential care or semi-independent, unregulated accommodation?
+What proportion of criminally exploited children are in residential care or semi-independent, unregulated accommodation?

-• More children are placed in North Wales care homes from Merseyside than from the local area.
+More children are placed in North Wales care homes from Merseyside than from the local area.
 Is there a relationship between these out-of-area placements and county lines activity?

-• Is the county lines business model shifting towards local recruitment, as some reports suggest?
+Is the county lines business model shifting towards local recruitment, as some reports suggest?

-• How can local authorities, police, care providers and third sector agencies work together to protect vulnerable young people?
+How can local authorities, police, care providers and third sector agencies work together to protect vulnerable young people?

 bottom of page